HRB-NO1/take-out-system-server/README.md

-# Sky Take-Out Backend
+# Take-Out-System Backend

 ## Introduction

-Sky Take-Out is a catering-focused software solution that includes both a management backend (for restaurant staff) and a frontend experience (for consumers via a WeChat Mini Program).
+Take-Out-System is a catering-focused software solution that includes both a management backend (for restaurant staff) and a frontend experience (for consumers via a WeChat Mini Program).
 The backend portion is responsible for tasks such as employee management, category and dish management, set menu management, orders, data reporting, and basic authentication/authorization.
 It provides RESTful APIs consumed by both the management dashboard and the user-facing WeChat Mini Program.

 ## Project Overview